FREQUENTLY ASKED QUESTIONS

 How is Deepam funded?

-We are entirely funded by donations, mainly from private donors and a few smaller organizations (see also under “Donations”).
+We are entirely funded by donations, mainly from private donors and a few organizations and businesses.
 As we grow, our budget is also rising.
 We have only made new developments when we could sustain them financially.
 In the recent years, the prices for basic goods in India have risen enormously.
 Therefore, our monthly expenses keep rising.
-We must raise the salaries of our employees so that they can keep up with the hike in living costs.